 Please visit the FPS website for more information.

-Go through verification to confirm the mobile number or email address
+Require payee's mobile number or email address only

 From 6 December 2020 onwards, customers can also link up their HKID number to a bank account for receiving funds by registering through the online/mobile banking of banks.
 Given the HKID number is a piece of sensitive personal information, this new function is not intended for making person-to-person payments.
 It will only be used by institutions which already possess the HKID number of the recipients of the payments.
 Customers may register to use this account proxy depending on their needs.